PROGRESSIVE MULTIFOCAL LEUKOENCEPHALOPATHY

 Use In Specific Populations

-There are no adequate data on the risk of major birth defects, miscarriage, or other adverse maternal outcomes associated with the use of TYSABRI in pregnant women.
+There are no adequate data on the risk of major birth defects, miscarriage, or other adverse maternal outcomes associated with the use of natalizumab products in pregnant women.
 Adverse fetal outcomes of neonatal thrombocytopenia, at times associated with anemia, have been reported (see Clinical Considerations).
 In animal studies, administration of natalizumab during pregnancy produced fetal immunologic and hematologic effects in monkeys at doses similar to the human dose and reduced offspring survival in guinea pigs at doses greater than the human dose.
-These doses were not maternally toxic but produced the expected pharmacological effects in maternal animals [see Data].
+These doses were not maternally toxic but produced the expected pharmacological effects in maternal animals (see Data).